masesgroup/KNet/src/documentation/api/index.md

 _description: Describes the current available APIs of .NET suite for Apache Kafka
 ---

-# KNet: .NET gateway for Apache Kafka APIs
+# KNet: .NET suite for Apache Kafka

 Open left menu to browse API